surfinzap/typopo/README.md

 * you can call it once your content is loaded on a website in order to correct typos
 * you can add Typopo to the process of generating a static website

-Where I donʼt see Typopo being used (yet or never? — you tell me)
+Where I donʼt see Typopo being used at the moment (but awaiting feedback)
 * to clean your typos in Markdown files (since script is stripping extra spaces between paragraphs)
 * to clean your typos as you type (real-time autocorrect) and thatʼs for 2 reasons:
 	* itʼs not a good authoring experience when you get always corrected as you type (at least I wasnʼt satisfied with such results)